ItsToxicGG/IsolateAnticheat/README.md

 Isolate Anticheat originally an Vanila BehaviourPack anticheat mean't for worlds, realms and servers that are bds or bdsx software now in PocketMine-MP

+And yes im an anticheat developer, not someone trying, best anticheats projects: DAC-TST [Main DEV]

 ## Features

 - Isolate Anticheat in PMMP